Philips Electronics loses $467 million patent verdict to Masimo

-A federal jury on Wednesday said Philips Electronics NA should pay $466.8 million to Masimo Corp (MASI.O) for having infringed two patents for technology used to help measure blood oxygen and track pulse rates.
+A federal jury on Wednesday said Philips Electronics NA should pay $466.8 million (288.47 million pounds) to Masimo Corp (MASI.O) for having infringed two patents for technology used to help measure blood oxygen and track pulse rates.

 Shares of Masimo closed 12.9 percent higher, rising $2.74 to $24.02 on the Nasdaq.